shapes topics into narrative or story-form in order to evoke emotion.

-These are a few dimensions of a cross-curricular approach to teaching called Imaginative Education (IE, #IE) developed by world-renowned scholar Dr. Kieran Egan.
+These are a few dimensions of a cross-curricular approach to teaching called Imaginative Education developed by world-renowned scholar Dr. Kieran Egan.
 Imaginative Education is a unique way of teaching that taps into distinctive features of students’ emotional and imaginative lives.
-It explores the learning tools—or what we call “cognitive tools”—that engage imagination and shows how to apply them in all subject areas.
+It explores the learning tools—or “cognitive tools”—that engage imagination and shows how to apply them in all subject areas.

 Learn more: Get a Brief Guide to Imaginative Education here.
 This post introduces the concept “cognitive tools”: Three Toolkits To Help Maximize Student Engagement.
 This post indicates how “kinds of understanding” can help you make your teaching more engaging: Put Engagement First: Think Differently About Your Students

 This blog shows how to employ this approach through the sharing of ready-to use resources, strategies, and sources of inspiration.
-You can learn about each cognitive tool through the Tools of Imagination Series. (=Tips for Imaginative Educators!)
+You can learn about each cognitive tool through the Tips for Imaginative Educators series

 In the mood for some good TV?
 Here is an interview from 2008 about the Imaginative Education approach: